 Jack Up Your Vehicle

 As you have determined where the squeaking or creaking noise is originating from, try to jack up your car.
-In the event that you don’t have a jack, it’s best to purchase one rather than tearing your hair out trying to fix the issue on your own.
+If you don’t have a jack, it’s best to purchase one rather than tearing your hair out trying to fix the issue on your own.

 Lubricate Your Suspension Parts